 Many companies will also put their money where their mouths are by providing customer satisfaction warranties, from money-back guarantees to offers to pay for any water damage.

 No matter the reviews or ratings, we always recommend that you take your new waterproof cell phone case on a test drive before using it on your phone.
 Use a piece of paper (often included with your case) in place of your phone and submerge it to test for water resistance.
 If you detect any droplets, we suggest sending the case back for a replacement.
 And if your case is meant to be floatable, don’t forget to test that too.

 IP Rating: IPX8 down to 100 feet/30 meters

 Phone Model Compatibility: Universal — Fits any phone up to 6.9” diagonally; may need to remove your existing case

 With over 33,700 ratings and 4.5 stars on Amazon, this waterproof cell phone pouch will keep most devices protected whether by the pool or on the beach.
 As this is a dry bag, you should also have extra space for cash, credit cards, and a key or two (depending on the size of your phone).
 An included lanyard keeps your device close at hand while a secure locking mechanism keeps your phone bone dry.
-Unfortunately, taking photos while using the case can be a bit tedious due to decreased touchscreen functionality — especially if you take your phone with you into the water.
+Unfortunately, taking photos while using the case can be a bit tedious due to decreased touchscreen functionality — especially if you take your phone with you into the water — and functions like Face ID may stop working.
 Just adjust your phone’s settings so other external buttons like the volume button can act as the shutter.
 And once your phone is in the case, keep it there until you get somewhere dry to avoid condensation and fog inside the bag.

 IP Rating: n/a — Certified waterproof down to 100 feet/30 meters